memfault/interrupt/_drafts/gnu-make-guidelines.md

 -include $(wildcard *.d)
 ```

-## Order-only prerequisites
+#### Order-Only Prerequisites

 These prerequisites will only be built if they don't exist; if they are newer
 than the target, they will not trigger a target re-build.

 A typical use is to create a directory for output files; emitting files to a
-directory will update its mtime attribute, but we don't want that to trigger a
+directory will update its `mtime` attribute, but we don't want that to trigger a
 rebuild.

 ```makefile